zerocube/ami-sweeper/README.md

 # AMI Sweeper

-A Lambda function to help clean up old AMIs.
+A CDK Construct that provides a Lambda function to help clean up old AMIs.